getcanoe/website/_posts/2018-01-05-canoe-is-born.markdown

 # Contribute
-We invite anyone to contribute to Canoe, you can help us by joining as developer, reporting issues, fixing bugs, translating, chatting encouraging words on discord - or donating.
+We invite anyone to contribute to Canoe.
+You can help us by joining as developer, reporting issues, fixing bugs, translating, chatting encouraging words on discord - or donating.

 This is true Open Source.
 Everyone can be a part.
 Everything done in the open. :)